zagaran/eb-ssm/README.md

 3. Go to Systems Manager > Session Manager > Preferences > Edit.
 Enable "Run As Support" and set the "Run As Defualt User" to be "ec2-user" (or whatever the default user for your Elastic Beanstalk servers is).

+Note that it may take some time (~10 minutes) for the IAM changes to propagate.
+If you have completed the AWS setup and get a "TargetNotConnected" error, wait 10-15 minutes and try again.

 ### Configure your local computer

 The following steps need to be done once per computer.